keshav-15151/AmazonClone/README.md

 # AmazonClone
-creating the navbar using HTML, CSS on day 1.
+Creating Amazon Clone using HTML and CSS